rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 In many places in JSContact a JSON map is used where the map keys are of type Id and the map values are all the same type of object.
 This construction represents an unordered set of objects, with the added advantage that each entry has a name (the corresponding map key).
 This allows for more concise patching of objects, and, when applicable, for the objects in question to be referenced from other objects within the JSContact object.

 Unless otherwise specified for a particular property, there are no uniqueness constraints on an Id value (other than, of course, the requirement that you cannot have two values with the same key within a single JSON map).
 For example, two Card objects might use the same Ids in their respective `photos` properties.
 Or within the same Card object the same Id could appear in the `emails` and `phones` properties.
 These situations do not imply any semantic connections among the objects.

-### UTCDateTime

-This is a string in [@RFC3339] `date-time` format, with the further restrictions that any letters MUST be in uppercase, and the time offset MUST be the character `Z`.
-Fractional second values MUST NOT be included unless non-zero and MUST NOT have trailing zeros, to ensure there is only a single representation for each date-time.

-For example, `2010-10-10T10:10:10.003Z` is conformant, but `2010-10-10T10:10:10.000Z` is invalid and is correctly encoded as `2010-10-10T10:10:10Z`.

 ### LocalizedString {#localized-string-type}